-Effective schooling identifies monitoring student learning as an essential practice in the provision of high-quality education.
-Careful monitoring is a major component of student progress, it determines the difference between effective and ineffective schools.
+Exploring monitoring and assessment in math classrooms involves seeing how teachers check what students know.
+It's like watching how teachers measure progress in math to help students learn better.
+Effective schooling identifies monitoring student learning as essential in providing high-quality education.
+Careful monitoring is a major component of student progress; it determines the difference between effective and ineffective schools.

-Moreover, assessment is not something that usually occurs at the end of the course, it is an integral part of constant classroom practice.
+Moreover, assessment is not usually at the end of the course; it is an integral part of constant classroom practice.
 It focuses on students’ mathematical thinking and attention while taking a mathematical class.
 Research by Suurtamm (2017) suggested that all assessment methods are the aspects of teaching and learning by making effective instructional decisions.

 As stated in the study of Quenette (2014), there are multiple assessments that teachers conduct to determine the knowledge of students’ including diagnostic tests.
 There are ways in which teachers evaluate and interpret the diagnostic information.
-The research examined a diagnostic testing system in Year 9 mathematics by six teachers and the diagnostic assessment system was (Specific Mathematics Assessment that Reveals Thinking) SMART system based on two topics linear graphs and linear equations.
-Teachers are provided by this assessment with a diagnostic analysis using online diagnostic test teaching advice to meet the individual learning needs of students by reducing mathematical ability learning gaps in students.
+The research examined a diagnostic testing system in Year 9 mathematics by six teachers, and the diagnostic assessment system was (Specific Mathematics Assessment that Reveals Thinking) SMART system based on two topics: linear graphs and linear equations.
+Teachers are provided with this assessment with a diagnostic analysis using online diagnostic test teaching advice to meet students' individual learning needs by reducing mathematical ability learning gaps in students.

-Furthermore, diagnostic assessment evaluates the existing knowledge of students relevant to the subject and that’s why it is given at the beginning and at the end to identify the improved learning among students.
-In addition, diagnostic questions help teachers to collect data on students' progress related to their class (Csapó and Molnár, 2019).
-According to Anselmo and Eaton (2017), this practice is an ‘evidence-informed’ approach in the sense that they impact decisions about the pace of students in understanding insights of the topic.
+Furthermore, diagnostic assessment evaluates the existing knowledge of students relevant to the subject, and that’s why it is given at the beginning and at the end to identify the improved learning among students.
+In addition, diagnostic questions help teachers collect data on students' progress related to their class (Csapó and Molnár, 2019).
+According to Anselmo and Eaton (2017), this practice is an ‘evidence-informed’ approach in the sense that it impacts decisions about students' pace in understanding insights of the topic.

-Zhou (2017) in his study said that early education requires a quality monitoring system and mathematics is the key content for the early assessment and development evaluation of children.
+Zhou (2017), in his study, said that early education requires a quality monitoring system, and mathematics is the key content for the early assessment and development evaluation of children.
 Further, he mentioned that formative assessment and evaluation of its results reflect children’s problem-solving ability and promote diversity in the learning methods of children.
-According to Wanner (2018), in higher education, the central aspects of the processes of student-centered assessment are self and peer assessment.
-He further mentioned that both assessment types are essential in developing key capabilities among students such as better understanding and more responsibility towards the subject.
-Both forms of assessment by evaluating own learning skills develop critical reflection skills among students.
-Further, he argued that the development of this effective tool requires careful design for giving feedback to the developed capabilities.
+According to Wanner (2018), in higher education, the central aspects of the processes of student-centred assessment are self and peer assessment.
+He further mentioned that both assessment types are essential in developing key capabilities among students, such as better understanding and more responsibility towards the subject.
+Both assessment forms develop critical reflection skills among students by evaluating one's learning skills.
+Further, he argued that developing this effective tool requires careful design for giving feedback to the developed capabilities.

 An assessment in which the evaluator identifies what has been learned by an individual or group of students is known as a summative assessment (Hošpesová, 2018).
-However, Ofsted put a critical emphasis on ‘teaching to the test’ and stated that “it prepares students to gain qualifications but not in equipping them well enough mathematically for their future”.
-He argued the fact that achieving good grades does not necessarily examine by ‘teaching to the test’.
+However, Ofsted critically emphasised ‘teaching to the test’ and stated that “it prepares students to gain qualifications but not in equipping them well enough mathematically for their future”.
+He argued the fact that achieving good grades is not necessarily examined by ‘teaching to the test’.
 It means that teachers should adopt interesting and engaging approaches to teaching mathematics such that students feel confident in applying their knowledge to practical situations (Marley, 2008).
-Often summative classroom assessments are performed for formative purposes as summative results are used to understand misconceptions of students for large-scale instructional purposes (Suurtamm et al., 2016).
-Furthermore, as stated in the study of Schoenfeld (2015), summative assessments in mathematics are performance opportunities or examinations where the primary purpose is to assess the knowledge gained at the end of the course such as SATs, stakes assessments, etc. However, another research by Marinho, Leite, and Fernandes (2017) on mathematics summative assessment practices presented that, summative assessment emphasized competition and beliefs which is problematic as it only tells about what a student can do and what he cannot do, nothing about where they should improve themselves.
+Summative classroom assessments are often performed for formative purposes, as summative results are used to understand students' misconceptions for large-scale instructional purposes (Suurtamm et al., 2016).
+Furthermore, as stated in the study of Schoenfeld (2015), summative assessments in mathematics are performance opportunities or examinations where the primary purpose is to assess the knowledge gained at the end of the course, such as SATs, stakes assessments, etc. However, another research by Marinho, Leite, and Fernandes (2017) on mathematics summative assessment practices presented that summative assessment emphasized competition and beliefs, which is problematic as it only tells about what a student can do and what he cannot do, nothing about where they should improve themselves.

 Accardo, A.L. and Kuder, S.J., 2017.
 Monitoring student learning in algebra.
 Mathematics Teaching in the Middle School, 22(6), pp.352-359.